 COVID-19 Vaccine Program

 As a COVID-19 vaccination provider, Children’s Hospital of Philadelphia (CHOP) provides vaccinations according to guidance from the Centers for Disease Control and Prevention (CDC) and state and local departments of health.
-This is an evolving process, and we encourage you to check this page frequently for updates.
-(Updated: May 10, 2021)
+(Updated: September 2023)

 What You Can Do Now